WE’RE HIRING!

 I am here to partner with you in your healing journey to overcome these challenges and work towards the life you have envisioned for yourself or your relationship.

-Levi Galford is a Licensed Clinical Mental Health Counselor (LCMHC) in the state of North Carolina.
-He has years of experience helping adults and couples to overcome concerns related to anxiety, depression, stress management, grief, life transitions, anger, communication issues, and other life stressors.
+I am a Licensed Clinical Mental Health Counselor Associate (LCMHC-A) in the state of North Carolina, with years of experience helping adults and couples navigate challenges related to anxiety, depression, stress management, grief, life transitions, anger, infidelity, communication issues, and other life stressors.

-Levi completed his Master's degree in Clinical Mental Health Counseling at Liberty University.
-Using a combination of cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), mindfulness skills training, and motivational skills, he tailors each session to each client's unique strengths and circumstances.
-In his work with couples, Levi also uses the Gottman Method to empower individuals to change negative communication patterns, increase emotional connection, and accomplish shared goals and dreams.
+I completed my Master's degree in Clinical Mental Health Counseling at Liberty University.
+In my practice, I combine cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), mindfulness skills training, and motivational techniques to tailor each session to fit the unique strengths and circumstances of my clients.

-Levi is passionate about helping individuals use their own strengths and equipping every client with new skills to help them achieve their goals.
-He seeks to provide individuals or couples with a place of empathy and acceptance where they can explore their goals, share without judgment, and work toward the life they have long envisioned for themselves.
+I am passionate about helping individuals use their strengths and equipping them with new skills to achieve their goals.
+My goal is to provide individuals or couples with a space of empathy and acceptance where they can explore their goals, share without judgment, and work toward the life they've long envisioned for themselves.

 Education and training